dimitri4788/notes/valgrind.md

 ####Valgrind Suppression File
 Valgrind is (mostly) a memory error detector for Linux.
 It's very good at finding leaks and uninitialised variables; unfortunately it's too good, and usually produces a number of false positives.
 It comes with suppression files which automatically silence some of these.
 When valgrind runs its default tool, Memcheck, it automatically tries to read a file called $PREFIX/lib/valgrind/default.supp ($PREFIX will normally be /usr).
 However you can make it use additional suppression files of your choice by adding --suppressions=<filename> to your command-line invocation.
-You can repeat this up to 100 times, which should be sufficient for most situations ;)

 ####Sources